 Deadlines are subject to change, depending on Lawrence University’s academic calendar and policy/procedure changes.

-For continuing Lawrence University students, the Office of Accessibility Services asks that you submit your disability-related request for housing and emotional support animals* with all requested documentation by April 1st to the Office of Accessibility Services in order for staff to have time to thoroughly review the information and make recommendations to Res Ed, regarding placement for the next school year.
+For current Lawrence students WITHOUT residential accommodations, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, which includes submitting all requested documentation and meeting with the Director of Accessibility Services, by April 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for the next school year.

-For new and transfer students to Lawrence University, the Office of Accessibility Services asks that you submit your disability-related request for housing and emotional support animals* with all requested documentation to the Office of Accessibility Services by June 1st in order for staff to have time to thoroughly review the information and make recommendations to Res Ed, regarding placement for the next school year.
+For new and transfer students to Lawrence University, the Office of Accessibility Services asks that you complete the 3-step eligibility process (start here by completing the Eligibility Form) for your disability-related request for housing and emotional support animals*, including all requested documentation, by June 1st in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for the next school year.

-*For students requesting a residential accommodation for an emotional support animal (ESA) during the academic year or after the above-stated deadlines, the Office of Accessibility Services asks that you submit your disability-related request for an ESA with all requested documentation by October 1st of the Fall Term to the Office of Accessibility Services in order for staff to have time to thoroughly review the information and make recommendations to Res Ed, regarding placement for Winter and/or Spring Term.
+*For students requesting a residential accommodation for an emotional support animal (ESA) during the academic year or after the above-stated deadlines, the Office of Accessibility Services asks that you submit your disability-related request for an ESA with all requested documentation by October 1st of the Fall Term to Accommodate in order for staff to have time to thoroughly review the information and send information to Res Ed, regarding placement for Winter and/or Spring Term.

 Any request received AFTER the posted deadline(s) will be reviewed in the order it was received and after all requests submitted by the deadline have been reviewed and determined.
 If accommodation referrals are made to Res Ed, implementation will be based on availability, and the student’s request could be put on a wait list.